NOVO Pizza

 But from the city to the suburbs, amidst the sea of forgettable takeaways and underwhelming eateries, there are some absolute gems.
 Pizzerias where the wood-fired oven is lovingly tended and the dough is given the respect it deserves; where seasonality is celebrated, and local produce – and producers – are championed.

-So when that pizza craving hits in Cape Town (and it will), look no further than these talented pizzaioli, picked by local writer Richard Holmes.
+So when that pizza craving hits in the 'Mama City' (and it will), look no further than these talented pizzaioli, picked by local writer Richard Holmes who set out to update and expand our list of the best pizza restaurants in Cape Town.

 RECOMMENDED: